Cadence: Empowering isolated older adults to find and stay engaged in their community

 We will start by focusing on Puyallup and Seattle, since they are the first two AARP Age-Friendly Communities in Washington state, however we assume that more cities will follow this trend.
 Our proposed solution should be scalable and benefit other cities.

-3. Employ accessibility standards for older users
+3. Employ accessibility standards for seniors

 4. Protect users from age-specific harms